Ferdydollar/alx-low_level_programming/0x00-hello_world/README.md

 6  Size is not grandeur, and territory does not make a nation mandatory

-Assembler: A script that generates the assembly code of a C code and save it in an output file
+7.Assembler: A script that generates the assembly code of a C code and save it in an output file

+8. unix: is a multiuser, multitasking operating system (OS) designed for flexibility and adaptability.
+Originally developed in the 1970s, Unix was one of the first OSes to be written in the C programming language.